 Ugandas Gregarious cheetahs

 The scientific name for the Ugandas Gregarious cheetahs is Acinonyx jubatus.
-Cheetahs have a slender body, deep chest, spotted tan body with black, black tear like streak on the face, long thin legs and long spotted tail.
+Cheetahs have a slender body, deep chest, spotted tan body with black, black tear like a streak on the face, long thin legs and long spotted tail.
 They are the fastest land mammals; with an average speed of 64 km/h during a sprint with a few short bursts of speed.
 Cheetahs inhabit savanna, scrub forest and dry forests.
-In Uganda, cheetah roam the savanna area of Kidepo valley national park.
+In Uganda, cheetahs roam the savanna area of Kidepo valley national park.

-Ecology and behaviour of Ugandas Gregarious cheetahs:
+Ecology and behavior of Ugandas Gregarious cheetahs:

-Cheetahs can not roar so they purr.
+Cheetahs can not roar, so they purr.
 Their lifespan is between 10 to 15 years in the wild.

-The Ugandas Gregarious cheetahs live in Kidepo valley national park.
+The Uganda Gregarious cheetahs live in Kidepo valley national park.
 It’s the only national park in Uganda to see cheetahs in their natural habitat.
 Book a wildlife safari to the vast wilderness park in Uganda and see the fastest land mammal in the world.